-At 31 December 2022 and 2021, the carrying amounts of cash at bank, receivables, payables, accrued expenses and short-term borrowings reflected in the financial statements are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.
+At 31 December 2023 and 2022, the carrying amounts of cash at bank, receivables, payables, accrued expenses and short-term borrowings reflected in the financial statements are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.
 The fair value of advances to related parties and other balances with related parties is equivalent to their carrying amount.

 The fair value of non-current financial instruments for disclosure purposes is estimated by discounting the future contractual cash flows at the current market interest rate that is available to the Group for similar financial instruments.
-The carrying amount of the Company's non-current amounts receivable from subsidiaries fairly approximates the estimated fair value of these assets based on discounted cash flows.
+The fair value of the Company's non-current amounts receivable from subsidiaries based on discounted cash flows amounts to circa €26.3 million (2022: €27.2 million), which amount is lower than the carrying amount as at 31 December 2023.
 The fair value of the Group's non-current floating interest rate bank borrowings at the end of the reporting period is not significantly different from the carrying amounts.
-The current market interest rates utilised for discounting purposes, which were almost equivalent to the respective instruments' contractual interest rates, are deemed observable and accordingly these fair value estimates have been categorised as Level 2.
+The current market interest rates utilised for discounting purposes are deemed observable and accordingly these fair value estimates have been categorised as Level 2.